-The North Central School IPM Working Group works to increase IPM adoption in schools in the North-Central region since 2008.
+The North Central School IPM Working Group has worked to increase IPM adoption in schools in the North-Central region since 2008.
 Find out who the working group members are and what we currently work on.
-Members are Integrated Pest Management professionals, scientists, researchers and experts from land grant university IPM programs, government, private industry, and nonprofit representatives.
+Members include Integrated Pest Management professionals, scientists, researchers and experts from land grant university IPM programs, government, private industry, and nonprofit representatives.

-A school IPM signature project Stop School Pests is a free training course designed for all staff in schools that are part of improving environmental health in schools through the effective and safe management of pests.
+The Pest Defense for Healthy Schools, formerly known as Stop School Pests, is one of School IPM 2020’s signature projects.
+The Pest Defense is a free online training designed for school who are a part of improving environmental health for students through the safe and effective management of pests.
 IPM is a team effort and it is important that everyone working in schools knows they play a role in the process.
 Only by working together can IPM programs reach their full potential!

 The project is part of a national, multi-agency collaboration with a common goal of reducing risks associated with pests and pest management practices in schools.
 The team chose to focus on one of the earliest steps involved in the IPM implementation effort–IPM education.

 The full training course is available at no cost at www.PestDefenseForHealthySchools.com.
 In-person training materials are available for download on eXtension here.
 For questions or feedback on the training, please contact firstname.lastname@example.org.

 The coordination of the National School IPM Steering Committee is supported by funding of the USDA North Central IPM Center